Couple in meeting signing documents.

 In exchange for signing the formal written agreement, your lender won’t pursue foreclosure for the period of the forbearance, so you get to stay in your home as long as you comply with the terms of the agreement.

 Under a mortgage forbearance agreement, payments are temporarily paused for the term of the agreement.
-During this time, the lender won’t pursue foreclosure.
 Additionally, late payment fees and penalties are waived.
-If your hardship is still ongoing, your lender has the option to extend your forbearance.
+If your hardship is still ongoing at the end of your forbearance period, your lender has the option to extend your forbearance.

 Mortgage forbearance is not meant to be a long-term solution to financial issues, but it is meant to give you time to get back on your feet and put yourself in a more stable situation.

-Once your forbearance is over, you’ll have to resume making payments.
+Once your forbearance is over, you’ll have to resume making payments on your mortgage.
 Depending on the circumstances of your forbearance and what you qualify for, you’ll have different options to get current on your loan.
-These will also be dependent on the investor in your loan (Fannie Mae, Freddie Mac, FHA, USDA, VA, etc.).
+These will also be dependent on the investor in your loan (Fannie Mae, Freddie Mac, FHA, U.S. Department of Agriculture (USDA), Department of Veterans Affairs (VA), etc.).
 Your options may include the following:

 • Repayment plan: Should you qualify for this option, some amount will be added to your regular monthly payment for a number of months until your past-due payments are paid off.